Viewing this page on your device?

 Kids with poor bilateral coordination often prefer to hold the paper down on the table, because the assistant hand can't coordinate properly with the cutting hand.

-Younger children often cope better with half sheets of paper.
+Younger children often cope better with half sheets of paper - these are more manageable than full sized paper.

 I like to use thin cardstock when teaching kids to cut along the line.
 This is less floppy than normal paper and is easier for kids to handle.
 If you don't have thin cardstock, stick two regular sheets of paper together.